SinghSandeep05/Age-specific-association-childhood-ALL/Childhood_ALL_GWAS.md

 </tbody>
 </table>

+Age-specific SNPs and SNPs in LD.

--   A total of 3099 SNPs were obtained from LDlink
+-   A total of 3099 unique SNPs were obtained from LDlink

--   SNP (rs202050948) identifed in AGE association was not available in LDlink, hence SNPs located in LD for this SNP was obtained from Haploreg.
+-   SNP (rs202050948) identified in AGE association was not available in LDlink, hence SNPs located in LD for this SNP was obtained from Haploreg.
 This SNP is not in LD with any other SNP